mahitha-95/Logistic-Regression-From-Scratch/README.md

 # Logistic-Regression-From-Scratch

+Logistic Regression, also known as Logit Regression or Logit Model, is a mathematical model used to estimate the probability of an event occurring having been given some previous data.
+Logistic Regression works with binary data, where either the event happens or the event does not happen.
+Where linear regression tries to predict the future data by modeling a straight line for the current data, logistic regression does not look at the relationship between the variables as a straight line.
+Instead, it uses the logarithm function to find the relationship between the variables.
 In this project, a logistic regression model predicts if patients in the Wisconsin Diagnostic Breast Cancer (WDBC) Dataset have a malignant tumor or not.